miladsade96/feip/README.md

 Welcome to the feip (Frontend Interview Preparation) repository!
-This repository is designed to help you prepare for frontend interviews, specifically focusing on JavaScript, ReactJS, HTML and CSS topics.
+This repository is designed to help you prepare for frontend interviews, specifically focusing on JavaScript, ReactJS, HTML, CSS and etc topics.
 Whether you are a beginner or an experienced developer, this resource will provide you with a comprehensive collection of tutorials and interview questions to enhance your skills and boost your confidence in frontend interviews.